ybergner/cpsx/Install.md

 * `"ALLOW_ALL_ADVANCED_COMPONENTS": true,`

-Or just replace default file with this one:
+Or just replace the default file with this one:
 ```
 sudo cp cpsx/cypress_envs/cms.env.json cms.env.json
 ```